alrik11es/nano-php/README.md

 $server = new Nano('http://localhost:5984');
 $server->use('foo');
 ```
-to specify further configuration options you can pass an object literal instead:
+to specify further configuration options:

 ``` php
 ```